adamsoutar/velocity/Notes.md

 "Iconify" seems to be what X Window Server calls minimising stuff.
 There's a function XIconifyWindow, and xterm's docs use "iconify" a lot.
 It means minised.

+### GNU Nano and mid-line backspace

+I think mid-line backspace in GNU Nano is weird because we don't handle backspace in INSERT mode properly.
+UW PICO doesn't use INSERT mode for backspace.